 Consult with an Information Specialist.
-Information Specialists are master's level oncology social workers, nurses and health educators.
+Information Specialists are highly trained oncology social workers, nurses and health educators.
 They offer up-to-date disease and treatment information.
 Language services are available.
 For more information, please

-- Call: (800) 955-4572 (Monday through Friday, 9 am to 9 pm EST) - Email: infocenter@LLS.org - Live chat: www.LLS.org/informationspecialists - Visit: www.LLS.org/informationspecialists
+- Call: (800) 955-4572 (Monday through Friday, 9 am to 9 pm ET) - Email or live chat: www.LLS.org/InformationSpecialists